Bluedot-Innovation/documentation/docs/integrations/Flipdish.md

 ![](../assets/canvas_integrations_flipdish-1024x598.png)

-Copy the Bluedot Webhook URL from the Your webhook URL section and paste it into Flipdish’s Create Webhook form.
+Copy the Rezolve Webhook URL from the Your webhook URL section and paste it into Flipdish’s Create Webhook form.

 Also, paste the **verify token** in Canvas.
 This token allows us to ensure that requests sent to the callback URL are secure and coming from Flipdish.